sharathsatish/prompt-craft/methodology/README.md

    - Implement systematic optimization strategies
    - Build quality controls that transfer between platforms

-## Integration with Enterprise Workflows
+## Integration with Workflows

 ### The CREATE Framework as Organizing Principle

 Every workflow, template, and technique in this repository demonstrates systematic application of the CREATE Framework:

-- **Enterprise Workflows**: Each workflow section shows CREATE Framework application in specific business contexts
+- **Workflows**: Each workflow section shows CREATE Framework application in specific contexts
-- **Enterprise Templates**: All templates follow CREATE Framework structure for consistency
+- **Templates**: All templates follow CREATE Framework structure for consistency
-- **Enterprise Education**: Training materials build systematic CREATE Framework mastery
+- **Education**: Training materials build systematic CREATE Framework mastery
-- **Enterprise Tools**: Implementation tools support CREATE Framework adoption
+- **Tools**: Implementation tools support CREATE Framework adoption across all scales

 ### Quality Pyramid as Foundation Architecture

 The Quality Pyramid principles underpin all methodology content:

 - **Completeness**: Ensures all necessary context is included systematically
-- **Accuracy**: Validates outputs against business requirements consistently
+- **Accuracy**: Validates outputs against requirements consistently
-- **Relevance**: Matches AI responses to specific enterprise use cases
+- **Relevance**: Matches AI responses to specific use cases and contexts
-- **Efficiency**: Optimizes cost and performance across organizational adoption
+- **Efficiency**: Optimizes cost and performance for sustainable adoption

 ## Systematic Development Integration

 ### From Individual to Organizational Capability

-This methodology scales from individual skill development to organizational transformation:
+This methodology scales naturally from individual skill development to organizational transformation:

 1. **Individual Mastery**: Personal application of CREATE Framework and Quality Pyramid
-2. **Team Adoption**: Systematic knowledge sharing and team capability building
+2. **Team Adoption**: Systematic knowledge sharing and collaborative capability building
-3. **Organizational Integration**: Enterprise-wide methodology adoption with quality assurance
+3. **Organizational Integration**: Large-scale methodology adoption with quality assurance
-4. **Continuous Improvement**: Systematic refinement and capability advancement
+4. **Continuous Improvement**: Systematic refinement and capability advancement at any scale

 ### Cross-Model Reliability